-The Women’s Health Residency Program provides practicing physical therapists with advanced training in women’s and men’s health:
+The Women’s Health Residency Program provides practicing physical therapists with advanced training in pelvic and abdominal health, oncology, and lymphedema management, including:

-The program also places an emphasis on using research and the literature to maintain practice within the scope of evidence-based physical therapy.
+The program also places an emphasis on using current research and literature to maintain practice within the scope of evidence-based physical therapy.

-UPMC Centers for Rehab Services funds the Women’s Health PT Residency Program, housed within several outpatient clinics.
+UPMC Rehabilitation Institute funds the Women’s Health PT Residency Program, housed within several outpatient clinics.

 Licensed physical therapists that have already completed an entry-level program who want to: